yanntm/pnmcc-models-2021/README.md

 The name of the formula is thus always formed of "MODELINSTANCE-EXAMINATION-ID".
 Reachability queries in 2021 could have arbitrary MODELINSTANCE in some cases, and LTL queries were missing the EXAMINATION part.

 We have a similar project to host the files for previous years, going back to 2017,e.g. https://github.com/yanntm/pnmcc-models-2020
-These repositories are curated, consensus verdicts that are incorrect are diagnosed and patched.
+These repositories are curated, consensus verdicts that are incorrect are diagnosed and patched (see the edits made in the https://github.com/yanntm/pnmcc-models-2021/blob/master/install_inputs.sh#L57 script).

 ## Acknowledgements